sydnod/ci/README.md

 ### Kubernetes

 Kubernetes variables, if you plan to deploy to Kubernetes.
+See [example templates](templates/config/kubernetes).

 | Name                              | Type       | Default examples                           | Description                                  |
 | --------------------------------- | ---------- | ------------------------------------------ | -------------------------------------------- |